gsoft-inc/wl-squide/docs/guides/federated-tabs.md

 ## Define a nested layout

-To construct this page while adhering to Squide constraint of exclusively permitting route exports from modules to maintain a high degree of decoupling in the application, let's begin by defining a React Router [nested layout](https://reactrouter.com/en/main/start/tutorial#nested-routes).
+To construct this page while adhering to Squide constraint of exclusively permitting route and navigation items exports from modules, let's begin by defining a React Router [nested layout](https://reactrouter.com/en/main/start/tutorial#nested-routes).
 This nested layout will be responsible for rendering all the tab headers and the content of the active tab:

 ```tsx !#9-11,15 remote-module-3/src/federated-tabs-layout.tsx
 import { Suspense } from "react";